benchjx/wowafk/README.md

 Macro will start WoW by pressing blue play button on Battle.net client if WoW is not already running.

-Once started it will keep your character in game by jumping once every 10-20 minutes or so and reconnect you if you happen to be desconnected.
+Once started it will keep your character in game by jumping once every 10-20 minutes or so and reconnect you if you happen to be disconnected.

 ## Hotkeys